Walls of Constantinople: Golden Gate

-Despite its ceremonial role, the Golden Gate was one of the stronger positions along the walls of the city, withstanding several attacks during the various sieges.
+Despite its ceremonial role, the Golden Gate was one of the strongest positions along the walls of the city and withstood several attacks during the various sieges.
 With the addition of transverse walls on the peribolos between the inner and outer walls, it formed a virtually separate fortress.
 Its military value was recognized by John VI Kantakouzenos (r.
 1347–1354), who records that it was virtually impregnable, capable of holding provisions for three years and defying the whole city if need be.
 He repaired the marble towers and garrisoned the fort, but had to surrender it to John V Palaiologos (r.
 1341–1391) when he abdicated in 1354.
 John V undid Kantakouzenos' repairs and left it unguarded, but in 1389–90 he too rebuilt and expanded the fortress, erecting two towers behind the gate and extending a wall some 350 m to the sea walls, thus forming a separate fortified enceinte inside the city to serve as a final refuge.
 In the event, John V was soon after forced to flee there from a coup led by his grandson, John VII.
 The fort held out successfully in the subsequent siege that lasted several months, and in which cannons were possibly employed.
 In 1391 John V was compelled to raze the fort by Sultan Bayezid I (r.
 1389–1402), who otherwise threatened to blind his son Manuel, whom he held captive.
-Emperor John VIII Palaiologos (r.
-1425–1448) attempted to rebuild it in 1434, but was thwarted by Sultan Murad II.
+Emperor John VIII Palaiologos attempted to rebuild it in 1434, but was thwarted by threats from Sultan Murad II.

 According to one of the many Greek legends about the Constantinople's fall to the Ottomans, when the Turks entered the city, an angel rescued the emperor Constantine XI Palaiologos, turned him into marble and placed him in a cave under the earth near the Golden Gate, where he waits to be brought to life again to conquer the city back for Christians.
 The legend explained the later walling up of the gate as a Turkish precaution against this prophecy.